ShashankSingh614/Nyaya/README.md

    ```

 ### Running Locally (Without Docker)
-1. **Install Python**: Download Python from [official Python website](https://www.python.org/downloads/) to install Python on your machine.
+1. **Install Python**: Follow the instructions on the [official Python website](https://www.python.org/downloads/) to install Python on your machine.
 2. **Clone the Repository**:

    ```